If you want a fling with gin, look no further than the top Australian gin bars.

 Best Gin Bars in Northern Territory

 The Trader Bar

-Dowsed in a white wash, exposed, minimalist extravaganza – The Trader Bar is far from plain and ordinary.
-With their vibrant, luscious cocktails paired with a cheese platter that’s a sight for sore eyes – this little bar will soon seem like a home to those who visit.
+Dowsed in white washed decor, The Trader Bar is far from plain and ordinary.
+With their vibrant, luscious cocktails paired with a cheese platter that’s an art in itself – this little bar will soon seem like a home to those who visit.
 The contemporary cocktail bar is surprisingly housed within an old Darwin home – the residence alone providing an intimate, comfortable and outgoing feel to the staff and guests, as all products at The Trader Bar are made with love.

 Dutch Courage Officers' Mess

-Taking pride in their gin bar, restaurant and function space you’ll find good food, amazing drinks and the perfect spot to celebrate – it’s simple.
-Stretched out over two levels, expect everything from vintage furniture, safari touches, over 150 gins, a mezzanine level for dining and even an impressive spirit collection boasting over 250 bottles.
-Their gin being their pride and glory, comes directly from distillers across Australia, the US and Europe.
+Queensland’s first ever gin bar, at Dutch Courage you’ll find good food, amazing drinks and the perfect spot to celebrate – it’s simple.
+Stretched out over two levels, expect eclecticism – everything has found a home here, from vintage furniture, safari touches, over 150 gins and even an impressive spirit collection boasting over 250 bottles.
+That being said, naturally gin is their pride and joy, and comes directly from distillers across Australia, the US and Europe.

 Covent Garden is the ultimate place for any gin lovers in south-east Queensland.
 This dash of heaven takes plenty of inspiration from the Covent Garden in London’s West End, but with a sharp focus on Australian-made gin concoctions.
 We recommend you tickle your palate with a cocktail like The Helmsman ($22): Mt Compass Barrel Aged gin, orange liquer, lemon myrtle, earl grey tea and bitters.
 If you’d rather be spontaneous, you can take your taste buds on a journey through 200+ gins, matched with a gluten friendly dining menu.